daecepi/JobsityChallengesThirdSchool/ChallengesWeek8/Challenge1/README.md

 [X] modularizing notifications in the entire application [ ] create message handlers for the entire application [ ] improve images styles
+[ ] apply filter dimically in fetchBooks funtion

+## COOL APPROACHES NOT DONE FOR TIME (for next week)
+- Separing reducers in: books reducer and auth reducer (and then combine then)